Scottish vs English Tax 2025-26: Who Pays More?

 Earning £75k in Scotland?
-You're paying £7,032 more tax than someone in England doing the same job.
+You're paying around £2,082 more in income tax than someone in England doing the same job.

 The Quick Answer